Vice (magazine): Politics

 In a March 2008 interview with The Guardian, Smith was asked about the magazine's political allegiances and he stated, "We're not trying to say anything politically in a paradigmatic left/right way… We don't do that because we don't believe in either side.
 Are my politics Democrat or Republican?
 I think both are horrific.
 And it doesn't matter anyway.
 Money runs America; money runs everywhere."

 Website

 Vice founded its website as Viceland.com in 1996, as Vice.com was already owned.
 In 2007, it started VBS.tv as a domain, which prioritized videos over print, and had a number of shows for free such as The Vice Guide to Travel.
 In 2011, Viceland.com and VBS.tv were combined into Vice.com, also the host of the Vice Motherboard website at motherboard.vice.com.

 In 2012, Vice Media was created as the parent company for Vice magazine and other properties including Vice News on HBO and the Vice.com website.
 The company has since expanded and diversified to include a network of online channels, including Munchies.tv, Motherboard.tv, Noisey.com, Thu.mp, and Broadly.

+On 22 February 2024, Vice Media CEO Bruce Dixon announced "several hundred" additional layoffs as the company restructures, and that the website Vice.com would no longer publish content.
+Some of its journalists have since spun off, such as 404 Media being a spiritual successor of the tech division Motherboard founded by its key people.